 Cold-brewed coffee has just the good parts of coffee i.e caffeine (that you may be seeking for increased productivity, alertness or else) along with taste.
 Also, this coffee is best suited for making Iced Coffees.
 You can make a ton of different recipes and each will taste better than the other.
-And for hot coffees, let me say it who makes them anymore?
+And as for hot coffees, who makes them anymore?
 So, hands down, Cold Brew is my choice of brew I drink on a daily basis in office and home.

 The Coffee Beans

 Duh!!
 Can you even brew coffee without the coffee beans?